sclaravel/menus/README.md

 <a name="menu-item"></a>
 **Menu Item**

-As explained before, we can defining menu item in the callback by accessing `$menu` variable, which the variable is instance of `Pingpong\Menus\MenuBuilder` class.
+As explained before, we can defining menu item in the callback by accessing `$menu` variable, which the variable is instance of `TysonLaravel\Menus\MenuBuilder` class.

 To defining a plain URL, you can use `->url()` method.
 ```php